ruuda/blog/fonts/readme.md

 commercial family, so for obvious reasons the font files are not included in this repository.

-As monospace font I use [Inconsolata][inconsolata] by Raph Levien.
+As monospace font I use [Inconsolata][incons] by Raph Levien.
 It is inspired by my all-time favorite coding font Consolas, and it works very well in combination with Calluna.
 Inconsolata is a free font licensed under the [SIL Open Font License][ofl].

 [calluna]:  http://www.exljbris.com/calluna.html